deris/vim-duzzle/README.md

 :DuzzleStart
 ```

-Warning:this game monopolize vim key mapping, so if you want to quit the game, press 'Q'.
+\:exclamation:Warning\:exclamation: this game monopolize vim key mapping, so if you want to quit the game, press 'Q'.